One Year in Transition

 - Find the work in the world that only you can do

-1YT is now under way with a small pilot group of young Transitioners.
-The next programme will start in October 2013 and finishes in July 2014 with a group celebration.
-There are four week-long meet-ups (mostly in Totnes, Devon, the headquarters of Transition Network) in October, January, April and July.
+The next year starts in September 2014 and finishes in July 2015 with a group celebration.
+There are four week-long meet-ups (the first in Totnes, Devon, the headquarters of Transition Network) in September, January, April and July.
 We keep in touch and peer mentor each other via monthly Skype calls.
 You commit to showing up and completing the year.
-In return you receive certificates along the way from your mentors and skills masters, plus a completion certificate from Transition Network.
+In return you receive a completion certificate from Transition Network.

-Here are some comments from the current Transitioners following the October 2012 meet-up.
+Here are some comments from the Transitioners of 2012-13 following their last meet-up in July.

 For detailed information and to find out more, contact: